-Unless advised in this manual, avoid using capitals in paragraph text for a particular position or role within an organisation.
+Unless advised in this manual, avoid using capitals in body text for a particular position or role within an organisation.
 This practice goes against readability and does not support clarity.

 You do not need to use capitals when the title is an organisational name given to an office holder.
 Deference for positions within an organisation might follow house style.
 Do not use house style outside of the organisational context.
 Detail any special use of capitals in a style sheet.

 Preferences for capitals when the terms ‘traditional owner’, ‘elder’ and ‘custodian’ are used as titles should come directly from the relevant First Nations community.

 Chief Defence Scientist Tanya Monro presented the award ...